JRC Data Catalogue

 LF211 - Recreation potential maps (LUISA Platform REF2014)

 The land function provision of leisure refers to the access to recreational services including cultural landscapes.
 The indicator Recreation Potential reflects the potential opportunities for nature based recreation activities provided from different ecosystems in Europe.
+The level of detail of this indicator is per NUTS0 and NUTS2.

 Contributors